nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **API** :
 [`Logic.java`](https://github.com/AY2021S1-CS2103T-W17-3/tp/tree/master/src/main/java/seedu/address/logic/Logic.java)

+We omit details of the `macro` component in this section and will only focus on the parsing and execution of primitive commands.
+For more information on macros please read the section below.

 1. `Logic` uses the `McGymmyParser` class to parse the user command.
 1. This results in a `CommandExecutable` object which is executed by the `LogicManager`.
 1. The command execution can affect the `Model` (e.g. adding a food item).